curiarteb/The-Deep-Double-Ritz-Method/README.md

 # The-Deep-Double-Ritz-Method

-Here, I include a self-developed clean TF2 base code version of the three deep-learning-based methods (WANs -  Weak Adversarial Networks, GDRM - The Generalised Deep Ritz Method, and D2RM - The Deep Double Ritz Method) discussed in the article "A Deep Double Ritz Method for solving Partial Differential Equations using Neural Networks".
+Here, I include a self-developed clean first version of the three deep-learning-based methods (WANs -  Weak Adversarial Networks, GDRM - The Generalised Deep Ritz Method, and D2RM - The Deep Double Ritz Method) discussed in the article "A Deep Double Ritz Method for solving Partial Differential Equations using Neural Networks".

 This first version encodes the methods in separate and independent modules (WANs, GDRM, and DDRM).
 In all the cases, one can easily reproduce the results of the polynomial cases of the article.
 For the remaining cases, it is necessary to introduce subtleties discussed in the article (such as the midpoint integration rules whose integration mesh is stochastic and oriented to capture the singularities of each case) that, for the moment, I do not include in this first version.